 High-Pressure Steam Plant and Asbestos

 VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy destroyers.
-Veterans who served in engineering ratings aboard Forrest Sherman class destroyers before the vessels’ decommissioning and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
-DD-214 records identifying a DD-931 through DD-950 hull number as a duty station document the qualifying assignment.
+Veterans who served aboard Forrest Sherman class destroyers or their DDG conversions (DD-931 through DD-950 and DDG-9 through DDG-34 series) and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

 The asbestos-containing products documented on U.S. Navy vessels and at shipyards are catalogued by manufacturer on AsbestosIndex.
 These records cross-reference which companies supplied which materials and to which facilities.